xiao-mantou/GamingTweaks/README.md

 ### OC

 * Turn off all power features in BIOS.
 No EIST, C1, C3, C6, etc. Basically lock in the CPU at one speed, and keep it there.
 * Rerun Windows System Assessment Tool (WinSAT) after updating drivers, changing hardwares or overclocking via 'winsat formal -restart clean'.

+### Myths

+* Disable Drive Indexing (Windows Search) should be turned off.
+Myth cause reading doesn't decrease your SSD life - writing on it does!
+* Configure “Defragment and Optimize your device” - useless cause Windows Since Windows 8 can hanlde it on his own, it detects if you#re on SSD or HDD and defrag it or not.
+* Set your SATA controller to AHCI mode for Solid State Drives SSD - Not necessary, Windows detects it automatically based on your BIOS/UEFI settings.
+* Pagefile Managing disable it because it writes stuff on your SSD - Yes it writes important things on the SSD but some applications and games might crash if you entirely disable it.
+Instead I recommend to set it to a fixed size the math here would be: Your physically installed RAM x 1.5.
+* Restore Point disable it - It's more up to everyone, this can be important in case shit happened.
+* Disable Hibernate - It's also up to everyone to use it or not, in you you want to turn it off: powercfg -h off
+* Disable SuperFetch - Not necessary because since Windows 8 it's detected by Windows.
+It's running but it does nothing when you're on a SSD.
+You can check it's state via fsutil behavior query DisableDeleteNotify which should be 0.
+This means TRIM is enabled.